The Angry Beavers

-The Angry Beavers is an American animated television series created by Mitch Schauer for Nickelodeon.
-The series revolves around Norbert and Daggett Beaver, two young beaver brothers who have moved out of their parents' home to become bachelors in the forest near the fictional Wayouttatown, Oregon.
-The show premiered in the United States on April 19, 1997, and ended on May 26, 2001.
-The series has also appeared in syndication on Nickelodeon Canada.
+The Angry Beavers is an American animated sitcom created by Mitch Schauer for Nickelodeon and was the eighth nicktoon that aired on Nickelodeon.
+The series revolves around the zany hijinks of Norbert and Daggett Beaver, two young beaver brothers who have moved out of their parents' home to become bachelors in the forest near the fictional Wayouttatown, Oregon.
+The series premiered in the United States on April 19, 1997, and ended its initial run on November 11, 2003.

+Five additional episodes would not premiere in the United States on Nickelodeon during its initial run and would premiere in that country on Nicktoons in 2006, with the last episode airing on August 27.
 The complete series has also been released on DVD in Region 1 by Shout!
 Factory.

+During its initial run, The Angry Beavers was nominated for five Annie Awards and three Daytime Emmy Awards, and the show had won one of both awards.